Review monitor results

 2. Click Monitors.

-3. In the monitor details table, go to the monitor for which you want to view the details.
+3. In the monitor details table, go to the adaptive rule monitor whose tolerance levels you want to configure.

-4. On the far right side of the monitor row, click More icon, and then click Open.
+4. On the right side of the monitor row, click More icon, then click Open.

 5. The Details drawer appears.